 SA-22 — What Changed and What You're Fighting For

 If you were hired April 1, 2012 or later, you are in the SA-22 plan.
-The terms are harder.
-The contributions are higher.
-There is an active Social Security offset you need to understand.
-And there is legislation in Albany right now trying to restore the 20-year retirement that was taken from you.
+The terms were harder than SA-20 — higher contributions, two extra years, an active Social Security offset.
+But the 2026 state budget restored the 20-year retirement that was taken from this tier.
+The offset is still in place.
+That is the fight that remains.

 SA-22